digas99/paco-ua-api/README.md

 This API uses [Puppeteer](https://pptr.dev/) to, through a headless browser, log in and scrape the page **Secretaria Virtual** from [paco.ua.pt](https://paco.ua.pt).
 The results are routed with [Express.js](https://expressjs.com/).

+This app is a personal project and has no affiliation with Universidade de Aveiro.

 ![logo](/public/paco-api-logo-45.png)

 ### [API Documentation](docs/README.md)